 - Blend the beans with the onions, tatashe, atarodo, bouillon cubes and crayfish (Add a little water to help the blender work well) till you achieve a smooth paste.
 Remember to feel the paste between your fingers.
 It should not feel gritty.
 If it feels gritty, add water and blend again.

-If you prefer to use beans flour, mix the flour in a little water.
+Mix the flour in a little water if you prefer to use beans flour.
 Pour the paste into the blender, add crayfish, atarodo, onions, and bouillon cubes, and then blend until it’s smooth.
 Then move to the next step below.

 - Pour the blended beans into a big bowl, add some water and stir slowly until you achieve a lighter consistency but not too watery.

-- Pour the mixture into each of the containers, add the small pieces of eggs (or any of the garnishes you prefer) in each of the container.
-Seal the containers and set aside.
+- Pour the mixture into each container and add the small pieces of eggs (or any of the garnishes you prefer) to each of the containers.
+Seal the containers and set them aside.

-- Line the pot with foil, pour some water and set to boil.
-After some minutes, place the sealed moi moi containers into the pot and leave to steam.
+- Line the pot with foil, pour some water and set it to boil.
+After some minutes, place the sealed moi moi containers into the pot and leave them to steam.

-- As the moi moi is cooking, add a little quantity of water in the pot from time to time to avoid it burning.
+- As the moi moi is cooking, add a little water to the pot from time to time to avoid burning it.

 Bon appétit!
-You can serve with rice or just enjoy it like that.
+You can serve it with rice or just enjoy it like that.